Sean Combs

+In late 2023, Combs settled a high-profile sexual assault and abuse lawsuit filed by his former partner Cassie Ventura.
+Numerous lawsuits regarding sexual misconduct were filed in the following months, with several claimants alleging sexual assault and abuse by Combs between 1991 and 2009.
+In March 2024, several of Combs's properties were raided by the Department of Homeland Security, and that September he was charged with federal sex trafficking, transportation to engage in prostitution, and racketeering.
+He pled not guilty and was denied bail three times.
+His trial began on May 5, 2025; on July 2, he was found guilty of transportation to engage in prostitution, but not guilty on racketeering and sex trafficking charges.
+As of October 2025, he is incarcerated at the Federal Correctional Institution, Fort Dix.
+On October 3, 2025, Combs was sentenced to 50 months in prison with credit for 12 months time served.

 Early life

-Sean John Combs was born in the Harlem neighborhood of New York City on November 4, 1969.
-Raised in Mount Vernon, New York, his mother Janice Combs (née Smalls) was a model and teacher's assistant, and his father, Melvin Earl Combs, served in the U.S. Air Force and was an associate of convicted New York drug dealer Frank Lucas.
-At age 33, Melvin was shot to death while sitting in his car on Central Park West, when Sean was two years old.
+Sean John Combs was born on November 4, 1969, in Harlem, New York City.
+Raised in Mount Vernon, New York, his mother Janice Combs (née Smalls) was a model and teacher's assistant.
+His father, Melvin Earl Combs, served in the US Air Force, and was an associate of convicted New York drug lord Frank Lucas.
+At age 33, Melvin was shot dead while sitting in his car on Central Park West, when Combs was two years old.
+Combs has a sister, Keisha, and grew up in poverty.

-Combs graduated from Mount Saint Michael Academy in 1987.
+Combs was raised Catholic and served as an altar boy.
+He graduated from Mount Saint Michael Academy, an all-boys Catholic school, in 1987.
 He played football for the academy, and his team won a division title in 1986.
 Combs said he was given the nickname "Puff" as a child, because he would "huff and puff" when he was angry.

-Combs was a business major at Howard University but left after his sophomore year.
-In 2014, he returned to Howard University to receive an Honorary Doctorate in Humanities and to deliver the University's 146th Commencement Address.
+Combs was a business major at Howard University, but left after his second year.